srobo/website/_posts/2021-01-16-sr2021-first-league-sessions.md

 ---

-After the first 36 matches of the SR2021 Competition, team HRS3 from Hills Road Sixth Form College head up the initial league leader board with a staggering 82 game points.
+After the first 36 matches of the SR2021 Competition, team HRS3 from Hills Road Sixth Form College head up the initial league leaderboard with a staggering 82 game points.
 They're closely followed by the other 3 Hills Road teams as well as one of our rookie teams We Robots.